apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

 # Instrument Your Library or Framework

+Add distributed tracing support to the libraries and frameworks you maintain, so applications that depend on them can understand better what they do during profiling.

 ## Overview

 This guide is aimed at library and framework developers who wish to instrument their code using distributed tracing.